Cinnamon and Ginger-scented Lamb Stew

 Heat an ovenproof braising pot over medium-high heat.
-Season the lamb generously with salt and pepper.
+Season lamb generously with salt and pepper.
 Add lamb cubes and brown them well on all sides.
 Set aside.

-Add all the spices to the pan and heat them in the fat until they start to sizzle and release their aroma, about 1 minute.
+Add spices to the pan and heat them in the fat until they start to sizzle and release their aroma, about 1 minute.
 Add onions and ginger and sauté for 5 to 7 minutes, until onions are translucent.
 Deglaze the pan with the wine or vermouth.

 Add beef stock, lemon zest and juice, raisins, tomatoes, bay leaf and apples.
-Place in the oven and cook for 1 1/2 to 2 hours, until the meat falls apart easily.
+Place in the oven and cook for 1 1/2 to 2 hours, until meat falls apart easily.

 When serving, drizzle the Tamarind Chutney over the stew and serve with saffron rice pilaf or polenta.